vganapati/ExperimentalFold/README.md

 ## Evaluation

 The code trains only with R_{work} structure factors.
-Can evaluate on the following metrics:
+Can evaluate on the following metrics in addition to the existing OpenFold metrics:
 - R_{free} on training or validation datasets
 - R_{work} on validation and test datasets
 - R_{free} on test dataset